ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Extended Scope Format # {#sec-extended-scope}

 This section defines an extended format of scope, which additionally specifies the semantics used to express the same access control information from the original scope.
-This extended format is intended only for the 'scope' claim of access tokens (see {{ssec-authorization-response}}), where this is encoded as a CBOR byte string.
+This extended format is intended only for the 'scope' claim of access tokens (see {{ssec-authorization-response}}), where this takes as value a CBOR byte string.

 As also discussed in {{ssec-authorization-response}}, this enables a Resource Server to unambiguously process a received access token, also in case the Resource Server runs multiple applications or application profiles that involve different scope semantics.